What does this mean?

 The We’re Good To Go industry standard and supporting mark mean businesses across all sectors of the tourism industry in Scotland can demonstrate that they’re adhering to the respective government and public health guidance, and have carried out a COVID-19 risk assessment to check they have the required processes and protocols in place.

-UPDATED ON THURSDAY the 4th of JUNE 2020
+UPDATED ON FRIDAY the 3rd of July 2020

 - Strict physical distancing must be maintained at all times, even in outdoor situations.

 - A maximum of 8 people can meet outdoors BUT, presently only be from three different households but with an expectation that this will change more widely.
 However, physical distancing between households must be maintained.